COVID-19 Initiatives within Public Health and Primary Care

 - We will conduct an assessment of health policy in terms of the most significant public health and political insights from each jurisdiction.

-An evidence-based toolbox for targeting of public health and political leadership in terms of messaging and measures for any further waves of COVID-19, and subsequently for future epidemics/pandemics.
+We have produced an evidence-based toolbox for the targeting of public health and political leadership in terms of messaging and measures for any further waves of COVID-19: Public Health Tool Box (PDF 937kB)

 COVID-19 is one of the biggest threats to public health in a generation.
 On the island of Ireland there are two different governments and public health jurisdictions.
 This represents a unique opportunity to explore the implications of different measures and messaging across these two jurisdictions as they relate to this virus on two similar populations.
 Arising from this research we will produce a public health toolbox that will guide both public health and political leaders for any further surges of COVID-19 or indeed for future epidemics or pandemics.